Wilmington Violent Crime Attorney

 While a violent crime can be punished with time in prison and substantial fines, the aftermath of a conviction can be felt for decades to come.
 A mark on your criminal record may be viewed by all future employers as well as landlords who run background checks, forever affecting your livelihood.
 With so much on the line, it is critical to take legal action.

 If you have been placed under arrest, do not give a statement to an officer before calling James Rutherford, Attorney at Law.
-Remember, you have the right to an attorney and you may not need to say anything to law enforcement without the legal guidance of our firm.
+Remember, you have the right to an attorney, and you may not need to say anything to law enforcement without the legal guidance of our firm.
 The police may lead you to believe that your case is as good as closed unless you cooperate.
 Do not fall for it.
-Our lead Wilmington violent crime attorney can help you to understand your case as well as how to navigate the legal hurdles which lie ahead.
+When you hire us, our lead Wilmington violent crime attorney can help you to understand your case as well as how to navigate the legal hurdles which lie ahead.